ImFlog/schema-registry-plugin/README.md

 See [gradle plugins portal](https://plugins.gradle.org/plugin/com.github.imflog.kafka-schema-registry-gradle-plugin) for instructions about how to add the plugin to your build configuration.

-When you do so, three tasks are added under registry group:
+When you do so, four tasks are added under registry group:
 * downloadSchemasTask
 * testSchemasTask
 * registerSchemasTask
+* configSubjectsTask

 What these tasks do and how to configure them is described in the following sections.
 ## Download schemas
 Like the name of the task imply, this task is responsible of retrieving schemas from a schema registry.